DAWN-FM: Data-Aware and Noise-Informed Flow Matching for Solving Inverse Problems: Numerical Experiments

 \textbf{Training methodology.} For our experiments, we considered two types of data-aware velocity estimator networks: (i) \sitd : the estimator with no noise-embedding, and (ii) \sitdn~: the estimator with trainable noise-embedding.
 We employed antithetic sampling during training.
 Starting with an input batch of clean images $\bfx_1^\prime$, an $\bfx_0^\prime \sim \mathcal{N}(0, \bfI)$ was sampled and antithetic pairs $\bfx_1$ and $\bfx_0$,

 were generated by concatenation along the batch dimension.
 For a large number of samples, the sample mean of independent random variables converges to the true mean.
 However, the convergence can be slow due to the variance of the estimator being large.
 Antithetic sampling helped reduce this variance by generating pairs of negatively correlated samples, thereby improving convergence.
 The data was generated by employing the forward model along with a Gaussian noise injection, $\bfb = \bfA \bfx_1 + \sigma \bfz$, where $\bfz \sim \mathcal{N}(0, \bfI)$.
 The value of $\sigma$ was set to $p\%$ of the range of values in the data $\bfb$, where $p$ was sampled uniformly in (0, 20). $\bfx_t$ and $\bfv$ were computed from $\bfx_1$ and $\bfx_0$ following \Cref{eq:traj} and \Cref{eq:vel}.
-Using the transformation $E_\bfeta (f(\bfb)) = E_\bfeta (\bfA^\top \bfb$), the predicted velocity of the estimator was $s_\bftheta(\bfx_t, E_\bfeta(\bfA^\top\bfb), t)$ for the \sitd~estimator and $s_\bftheta(\bfx_t, E_\bfeta(\bfA^\top\bfb), t, \sigma)$ for the \sitdn~estimator.
-Here, $E_\bfeta$ was chosen to be a single-layer convolutional neural network.
-The loss for an epoch was computed as given in \Cref{eq:velestMod}.